rezakrimi/ZombieDash/README.md

 This is an implementation of the famous mobile game, Zombie Dash, in C++ using SDL 2.0 framework.

 ## Features
+Randomly generated map
 Choosing characters
 Bonus boxes include gun or shields
-You loose a life when you hit a bat or a shield Collecting coins
+You loose a life when you hit a bat or a shield
+Collecting coins
 ### Welcome Screen
 ![Screenshot](readme_images/welcome_screen.png)
 ### Choosing Characters